-R&D tax credits are due July 15th.
-Neo.tax wants to help startups apply, and raised $3M to do it – TechCrunch
+R&D tax credits are due July 15.
+Neo.tax wants to help startups apply and raised $3M to do it – TechCrunch

 So it’s a big long-term vision, with a focused upfront product to get there that launched about two months ago.

-For startups that make less than $5 million in revenue (i.e. all early-stage startups), the R&D tax credit offers up to a quarter million dollars per year in refunds from the government for startups who either apply by July 15th (the new tax date this year due to the novel coronavirus) or who apply for an extension.
+For startups that make less than $5 million in revenue (i.e., all early-stage startups), the R&D tax credit offers up to a quarter million dollars per year in refunds from the government for startups who either apply by July 15 (the new tax date this year due to the novel coronavirus) or who apply for an extension.

 Neo.tax will take a 5% cut of the tax value generated from its product, which it will only take when the refund is actually received from the government.
 In this way, the team believes that it is better incentive-aligned with founders and business owners than traditional accounting firms, which charge professional services fees up front and often take a higher percentage of the rebate.